Waterfall Gully, South Australia: Politics

 Waterfall Gully is part of the state electoral district of Bragg, which has been held since 2002 by Liberal MP Vickie Chapman.
-In federal politics, the suburb is part of the division of Sturt, and has been represented by Christopher Pyne since 1993.
+In federal politics, the suburb is part of the division of Sturt.
 The results shown are from the closest polling station to Waterfall Gully—which is located outside of the suburb—at St David's Church Hall on nearby Glynburn Road (Burnside).
 Both electorates have traditionally gone to the Liberal Party, and Bragg in particular is regarded as a very safe Liberal seat.
 However, in the 2007 federal election, a strong swing towards the Labor Party and their candidate, Mia Handshin, resulted in the electorate transforming from a "safe [federal] Liberal seat into a marginal one".

 In local government, Waterfall Gully is part of the ward of Beaumont within the City of Burnside, and the current Mayor for the district is David Parkin.
 Beaumont is currently represented by councilors Mark Osterstock and Anne Monceaux.